benofbrown/darksouls/DSIII_Low_Death.md

 - Warp back to Dragon Barracks, run over the bridge and drop down on the opposite side for the *Undead Bone Shard*.
 Drop down and kill the mob before they turn in to a Pus of Man.
 Run to the other end and do the same for the other one, and pick up two *Titanite Chunks*.
 - Run back to the bonfire, past the thieves, and grab the soul item on the way.
 - Drop down on the nearest side, grabbing the *Titantite Chunk* to the right, then head the other way.
 - Run up the stairs, open the short cut and kill the dragon with firebombs.
 It takes 7 *Black Firebombs* and 1 or 2 *Firebombs*.
+It will drop 2 *Titanite Chunks*.
 - Run out the back, grab another *Titanite Chunk* and kill a crystal lizard for two *Twinkling Titanites* that we can sell.
 - Warp to *Profaned Capital*, rescue Siegward for a *Titanite Slab*, killing the two crystal lizards on the way for another two *Twinkling Titanites*.
 - Drop down to where the giant and rats are and take the lift up to the Irithyll Dungeon bonfire.